aysedeniz09/aysedeniz09.github.io/CV.markdown

 ### Conference Presentations

-`2022`
-**Lokmanoglu, A.** (2022, November 18). *Constituting the Imagined Caliphate: Rhetorical and Computational Approaches to Explicating Non-State Actor Economic Messaging*.
+**Lokmanoglu, A.** `(2022)`. *Constituting the Imagined Caliphate: Rhetorical and Computational Approaches to Explicating Non-State Actor Economic Messaging*.
 Critical and Cultural Studies Division, National Communication Association (NCA), New Orleans, LA.

-`2022`
-**Lokmanoglu, A.**, Nisbet, E.C., Osborne, M. T., Tien, J., Malloy, S., Cueva Chacón, L., Villa Turek, E., & Abhari, R. (2022, November 18).
+**Lokmanoglu, A.**, Nisbet, E.C., Osborne, M. T., Tien, J., Malloy, S., Cueva Chacón, L., Villa Turek, E., & Abhari, R. `(2022)`.
 Social Media Amplification of Risk about COVID-19 Vaccination and Vaccine Acceptance Among Peruvian Social Media Users: A Longitudinal Time Series Analysis.
 Mass Communication Division, National Communication Association (NCA), New Orleans, LA.

-`2022`
-Nisbet, E., **Lokmanoglu, A.**, Kamenchuk, O., Abhari, R. M., Villa Turek, E., Mortenson, C. R., Suresh, S., & Jenkin, S. (2022, November 19). *How foreign propaganda claims penetrates American domestic partisan news: The case of Ukraine*.
+Nisbet, E., **Lokmanoglu, A.**, Kamenchuk, O., Abhari, R. M., Villa Turek, E., Mortenson, C. R., Suresh, S., & Jenkin, S. `(2022)`. *How foreign propaganda claims penetrates American domestic partisan news: The case of Ukraine*.
 International and Intercultural Communication Division, National Communication Association (NCA), New Orleans, LA.

-`2022`
 Saucier, C., Nisbet, E., **Lokmanoglu, A.**, Bond, R., Dixon, G., Garrett, R. K., Hovick, S. H., Na.
-K., & Wegener, D., (2022, November 18). *Of Two Minds?
+K., & Wegener, D., `(2022)`. *Of Two Minds?
 How Consistency and Belonging Bias the Need for Evidence about COVID-19*.
 Political Communication Division, National Communication Association (NCA), New Orleans, LA.

-`2022`
-**Lokmanoglu, A.** (2022, March 27). *Constituting the Imagined Caliphate: Rhetorical and Computational Approaches to Explicating Non-State Actor Economic Messaging*.
+**Lokmanoglu, A.** `(2022)`. *Constituting the Imagined Caliphate: Rhetorical and Computational Approaches to Explicating Non-State Actor Economic Messaging*.
 Broadening Our Approach: A Workshop on Comparative Political Communication, Duke University, Durham, NC.

-`2022`
-**Lokmanoglu, A.** (2022) *Two and a Half Years Into the Pandemic: Extremist Decision-making and Communication During COVID-19* [Roundtable Participant].
+**Lokmanoglu, A.** `(2022)` *Two and a Half Years Into the Pandemic: Extremist Decision-making and Communication During COVID-19* [Roundtable Participant].
 International Studies Association, Nashville, TN.

-`2022`
-**Lokmanoglu, A.**, Winkler, C., Almahmoud, M. (2022). *Merging Rhetorical Studies and Big Data to Better Understand Rhetorical Acts of Violence in ISIS Publications*.
+**Lokmanoglu, A.**, Winkler, C., Almahmoud, M. `(2022)`. *Merging Rhetorical Studies and Big Data to Better Understand Rhetorical Acts of Violence in ISIS Publications*.
 International Studies Association, Nashville, TN.

-`2022`
-McMinimy, K., **Lokmanoglu, A.** (2022). *Censoring Extremism: Influence of Online Restriction on Official Media Products of ISIS*.
+McMinimy, K., **Lokmanoglu, A.** `(2022)`. *Censoring Extremism: Influence of Online Restriction on Official Media Products of ISIS*.
 International Studies Association, Nashville, TN.

-`2021`
-**Lokmanoglu, A.** (2021). *Performative Statehood in the Virtual World: The Family*.
+**Lokmanoglu, A.** `(2021)`. *Performative Statehood in the Virtual World: The Family*.
 Middle Eastern Studies Association (MESA), online.

-`2021`
-Veilleux-Lepage, Y., **Lokmanoglu, A.**, Phelan, A. (2021). *Analysis of the Extreme Right and Islamic State Women’s Only Forum*.
+Veilleux-Lepage, Y., **Lokmanoglu, A.**, Phelan, A. `(2021)`. *Analysis of the Extreme Right and Islamic State Women’s Only Forum*.
 Counterterrorism in a Global Perspective Virtual Workshop funded by Institute of Security and Global Affairs (ISGA), Leiden University and The Hague University of Applied Sciences (THUAS).

-`2021`
-Pruden, M., **Lokmanoglu, A.**, Petershcek, A., & Veilleux-LePage, Y. (2021) *Birds of a Feather: A Comparative Analysis of White Supremacist and Violent Male Supremacist Discourses*.
+Pruden, M., **Lokmanoglu, A.**, Petershcek, A., & Veilleux-LePage, Y. `(2021)` *Birds of a Feather: A Comparative Analysis of White Supremacist and Violent Male Supremacist Discourses*.
 Top Papers in Peace and Conflict Communication in National Communication Association, Seattle, WA.

-`2021`
-**Lokmanoglu, A.**, Walter, D., Pruden, M., Veilleux-Lepage, Y., & Goodwin, C. (2021). *Ideologize Globally, Mobilize Locally: The Internationalization of Far-Right Online Discourse*.
+**Lokmanoglu, A.**, Walter, D., Pruden, M., Veilleux-Lepage, Y., & Goodwin, C. `(2021)`. *Ideologize Globally, Mobilize Locally: The Internationalization of Far-Right Online Discourse*.
 International Communications Associations (ICA), online.

-`2021`
-**Lokmanoglu, A.** (2021). *Monetary Economics as State Building – Non-State Actors Challenging International Financial Systems*.
+**Lokmanoglu, A.** `(2021)`. *Monetary Economics as State Building – Non-State Actors Challenging International Financial Systems*.
 International Studies Association, online.

-`2021`
-**Lokmanoglu, A.** (2021). *Performative Governance in the Digital World – ISIS and Monetary Economics*.
+**Lokmanoglu, A.** `(2021)`. *Performative Governance in the Digital World – ISIS and Monetary Economics*.
 Technology and Governance: Exploring Law and Innovation in the Absence of State Governance, Programme in Comparative Media Law and Policy, Centre for Socio-Legal Studies, Law Faculty at the University of Oxford.

-`2021`
-**Lokmanoglu, A.** (2021). *Monetary Economics as State-Building—ISIS and Performative Governance*.
+**Lokmanoglu, A.** `(2021)`. *Monetary Economics as State-Building—ISIS and Performative Governance*.
 The State in Flux Graduate Winter School Program, Arab Center for Research and Policy Studies Doha Institute.

-`2020`
-**Lokmanoglu, A.** (2020). *Monetary Economics as State Building – ISIS Challenging Traditional Norms of Statehood*.
+**Lokmanoglu, A.** `(2020)`. *Monetary Economics as State Building – ISIS Challenging Traditional Norms of Statehood*.
 Islamist Rebel Governance Workshop, Centre on Conflict, Development and Peacebuilding (CCDP), The Graduate Institute Geneva, Switzerland.

-`2020`
-**Lokmanoglu, A.**, Walter, D., Veilleux-Lepage, Y., & Pruden, M. (2020, September). *Exploring the Internationalization of Far-Right Movements*.
+**Lokmanoglu, A.**, Walter, D., Veilleux-Lepage, Y., & Pruden, M. `(2020)`. *Exploring the Internationalization of Far-Right Movements*.
 American Political Science Association, San Francisco, CA.

-`2020`
-**Lokmanoglu, A.**, & Veilleux-Lepage, Y. (2020). *Hatred, She Wrote: An Analysis of the Extreme Right and Islamic State Women’s Only Forum*.
+**Lokmanoglu, A.**, & Veilleux-Lepage, Y. `(2020)`. *Hatred, She Wrote: An Analysis of the Extreme Right and Islamic State Women’s Only Forum*.
 International Studies Association, Honolulu, Hawaii (cancelled due to COVID-19 pandemic).

-`2020`
-**Lokmanoglu, A.** (2020). *Statehood through social media?
+**Lokmanoglu, A.** `(2020)`. *Statehood through social media?
 ISIS Videos on Legitimizing Statehood to the International World*.
 International Studies Association (ISA), Honolulu, Hawaii (cancelled due to COVID-19 pandemic).

-`2019`
-**Lokmanoglu, A.**, Kaczkowski, W., & Winkler, C. (2019). *Definitions Matter: A Comparison of Government and Media Databases on Terrorism*.
+**Lokmanoglu, A.**, Kaczkowski, W., & Winkler, C. `(2019)`. *Definitions Matter: A Comparison of Government and Media Databases on Terrorism*.
 Society of Terrorism Research, Oslo, Norway.

-`2019`
-**Lokmanoglu, A.**, & Veilleux-Lepage, Y. (2019). *Hatred, She Wrote: An Analysis of the Extreme Right and Islamic State Women’s Only Forum*.
+**Lokmanoglu, A.**, & Veilleux-Lepage, Y. `(2019)`. *Hatred, She Wrote: An Analysis of the Extreme Right and Islamic State Women’s Only Forum*.
 Society of Terrorism Research, Oslo, Norway.

-`2018`
-**Lokmanoglu, A.** (2018). *Fatal Attraction: ISIS’s Media Strategy for Appealing and Recruiting Women*.
+**Lokmanoglu, A.** `(2018)`. *Fatal Attraction: ISIS’s Media Strategy for Appealing and Recruiting Women*.
 VOX-Pol Violent Extremism, Terrorism, and the Internet: Present and Future Trends Conference, Amsterdam, Netherlands.

-`2018`
-**Lokmanoglu, A.** (2018). *A textual and visual analysis of ISIS Media Channels for Women*.
+**Lokmanoglu, A.** `(2018)`. *A textual and visual analysis of ISIS Media Channels for Women*.
 Middle Eastern Studies Association (MESA), San Antonio, TX.

 ### Invited Talks (Selected)

-`2022`
+**Lokmanoglu, A.** (2022, November 7).
+Digital Activism In the Middle East.
+Lecture for HIST 3535: Youth Culture in MENA, Dr. Golbarg Rekabtalaei, Seton Hall University

 **Lokmanoglu, A.** (2022, October 13).
 Conspiracies and Disinformation/Misinformation [Panel Participant].
 Canadian Association for Terrorism, Security, and Society (TSAS) Gala Conference

-`2022`
 **Lokmanoglu, A.** (2022, May 13).
 Righteous Currencies in Extreme Ideologies: IS Coins, TrumpCoins and FREEdom Coins.
 Cryptocurrency and Societal Harm Symposium and Special Issue of the Journal of Online Trust and Safety, Stanford Internet Observatory, Stanford University, Stanford, CA.

-`2022`
 **Lokmanoglu, A.** (2022), Terrorism, Misinformation and Censorship.
 Lecture for DIPL6130 International Security, Dr. Joseph Huddleston, School of Diplomacy and International Relations, Seton Hall University

-`2021`
 **Lokmanoglu, A.** (2021), Responsible Data Science Community of Practice [Panel Participant].
 Fall Forum of Translational Data Analytics Institute (TDAI), The Ohio State University (virtual)

-`2021`
 **Lokmanoglu, A.** (2021).
 Women’s Changing Roles in Terrorism.
 Lecture for ATS1701 Terrorism and Political Violence (Undergraduate), Dr. Alexandra Phelan, School of Social Sciences, Monash University

 ## R & Python Tutorials